Speak with a Licensed Insurance Agent

 Original Medicare is the federal health insurance program for American citizens and legal permanent residents who have lived continuously in the country for at least five years and qualify by age (65 or over) or disability.
 If you’re eligible for Medicare because of disability or because you have end-stage renal disease or Lou Gehrig’s disease, you may qualify for coverage at any age.
 Original Medicare encompasses Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).

 Depending on where in Alaska you live, you might have other Medicare plan options.
 If you stay with Original Medicare – which includes only limited prescription drug coverage – you may want to add a stand-alone Medicare Part D Prescription Drug Plan.
 Medicare Prescription Drug Plans are available from private insurance companies that are approved by Medicare.
-You can also sign up for a Medicare Supplement (Medigap) plan, another type of insurance sold by private insurance companies.
+You can also sign up for a Medicare Supplement insurance (Medigap) plan, another type of insurance sold by private insurance companies.
 Medigap plans help pay for Original Medicare out-of-pocket costs, such as copayments and deductibles.

 In some parts of Alaska, you might or might not have the option of getting your Medicare benefits through a Medicare Advantage plan.
 As with the Medicare Part D coverage described above, Medicare Advantage (Medicare Part C) plans are available from private insurance companies that contract with Medicare.
 Medicare Advantage plans must include at least as much coverage as Medicare Part A and Part B (except hospice care, which is covered by Part A), and many plans offer additional benefits, such as prescription drug coverage and wellness programs.